Gusi/docs.everlaps.com/docs/en/user-guide/heats.md

 	- **Minimum lap time**: Can be changed at any time.
 	- **Last lap time**: Can be changed before the heat has entered *last lap* time.

-	NOTE: In [free practice](../race-formats/free-practice) it is possible to add new drivers on the fly, and modify nick names since this session format can access the database directly.
+	NOTE: In [free practice](../race-formats/free-practice.md) it is possible to add new drivers on the fly, and modify nick names since this session format can access the database directly.

 ---

-### &fa-list-alt; Heats
+### :fontawesome-solid-rectangle-list: Heats

 ##### Actions

-- &fa-upload; (*Activate selected heat*): Activates the selected heat, Showing the control panel and initialising the other panels *Heat situation* and *Results*.
+- :fontawesome-solid-upload: (*Activate selected heat*): Activates the selected heat, Showing the control panel and initialising the other panels *Heat situation* and *Results*.

-	!!! note ""
+	!!! note
 		If a heat that is activated already contains laps and results because it was started previously, a warning will be shown, and before the heat is re-started another warning will be shown, before **the saved data is deleted** completely.

-- &fa-download; (*De-activate the selected heat*): De-activates the active heat if it is not in progress, in which case the heat will need to run its course or by pressing *Stop* or *Finish*
+- :fontawesome-solid-download: (*De-activate the selected heat*): De-activates the active heat if it is not in progress, in which case the heat will need to run its course or by pressing *Stop* or *Finish*

-- &fa-play-circle; (*Activate/De-activate automatic mode*): Activates or de-activates [automatic mode](#auto).
+- :fontawesome-solid-circle-play: (*Activate/De-activate automatic mode*): Activates or de-activates [automatic mode](#auto).
 The icon can be in one of 3 states:

-	- &fa-play-circle; (static): Automatic mode is disabled.
+	- :fontawesome-solid-circle-play: (static): Automatic mode is disabled.

-	- &fa-play-circle:spin; (spinning): Automatic is enabled and in standby to start the next heat.
+	- :fontawesome-solid-circle-play: (spinning): Automatic is enabled and in standby to start the next heat.
 Remaining time will be shown and announcements made every minute.

-	- &fa-play-circle; (blinking): The heat is active and in automatic and waiting to finalise before next heat is  started after the pre-configured prologue time.
+	- :fontawesome-solid-circle-play: (blinking): The heat is active and in automatic and waiting to finalise before next heat is  started after the pre-configured prologue time.

-	!!! note ""
+	!!! note
 		With automatic enabled, if a user starts the heat manually, or stops the heat once it has been activated in automatic, it will need to be re-started **manually**.
 Automatic mode will continue once the active heat finishes or is de-activated manually.

-- &fa-eye; (*Show/Hide finalised heats*): Shows or hides finalised active heats.
+- :fontawesome-solid-eye: (*Show/Hide finalised heats*): Shows or hides finalised active heats.

-- &fa-print; (*Print results*): Prints the results which correspond to the selected heat.
+- :fontawesome-solid-print: (*Print results*): Prints the results which correspond to the selected heat.

-	!!! note ""
+	!!! note
 		It is possible to print heat, round or session, even in the middle of a heat.
 The results shown will correspond with the heat results up until that moment.

 	- **Race**: Generates report for selected heat.